A Survey on Unlearning in Large Language Models: Introduction

+\textbf{(1) A novel taxonomy of unlearning methods (Section~\ref{sec:methods}).} We categorize unlearning approaches based on their execution timing: training time, post-training, and inference time.
+Compared to alternative taxonomies based on unlearning objectives or intentions, our framework provides a clearer organizational structure with two advantages.
+First, it distinguishes between parameter modification and parameter selection strategies, offering a flexible conceptual space for their integration, and thereby enabling deeper insights.
+For example, while RMU~\citep{Li2024WMDP} is grouped under categories such as ``localized parameter modification'' in the prior survey, our taxonomy separately analyzes its loss design in the SFT section (\ref{sec:ft_sft}) and its parameter selection mechanism in the parameter localization section (\ref{sec:ft_local}).
+Second, our taxonomy is usage-oriented, enabling the informed selection and comparative analysis of unlearning methods according to specific operational scenarios.

-\textbf{(1) A novel taxonomy of unlearning methods.} We categorize unlearning approaches based on the training stage at which they are applied: training time, post-training, and inference time.
-This taxonomy offers a clearer organizational structure compared to alternative classifications based on parameter selection, since some full-parameter methods can also be applied to part of the parameters or by incorporating LoRA adapters to apply to extra parameters. \textbf{(2) Multidimensional analysis of evaluations.} Instead of merely enumerating existing datasets and metrics, we provide a multidimensional analysis for both datasets and metrics.
+\textbf{(2) Multidimensional analysis of evaluations (Section~\ref{sec:eval}).} Instead of merely enumerating existing datasets and metrics, we provide a multidimensional analysis for both datasets and metrics.
 For datasets, through a comparison from the perspectives of task format, content, and experimental paradigms, we evaluate the characteristics of 18 existing benchmarks, offering actionable guidance for researchers.
-For metrics, from the goal of LLM unlearning, we analyze knowledge memorization metrics and their applicability, along with commonly used metrics for model utility, robustness, and efficiency. \textbf{(3) Discussion of Challenges and Future Directions.} We provide an in-depth discussion of current challenges in LLM unlearning and outline prospective research directions.
-These contributions aim to accelerate progress in the emerging field of LLM unlearning, ultimately contributing to safer and more responsible AI systems.
+For metrics, from the goal of LLM unlearning, we divide knowledge memorization metrics into 10 categories to analyze their advantages and applicability, along with commonly used metrics for model utility, robustness, and efficiency.

+\textbf{(3) Discussion of Challenges and Future Directions (Section~\ref{sec:dis}).} We provide an in-depth discussion of current challenges in LLM unlearning, including the lack of a strict and consistent definition, the variation of impacts across languages and data, and the difficulties of real-world implementation.
+Furthermore, we outline prospective research directions, aiming to advance the field of LLM unlearning and contribute to more responsible AI systems.